Skip to main content

 Hiring an independent lawyer (abogado).
 The lawyer will check:

-• Compliance with the plan zagospodarowania przestrzennego
+• Compliance with the spatial planning

 • Legality of renovations and extensions